rHanbowChic/Illusion2/README.md

 ==================
 ![Illusion Logo](./logo.png)

-Illusion is a tool to create, customize and manage your Windows 10 Tiles.
+Illusion is a tool to create, customize and manage your Start menu tiles.

 Features:

 * Creating tiles for ANY apps and files
-* Set background color for tiles, or use your custom background
+* Setting background color for tiles, or use your custom background
 * Custom tile icon image and size

 You can check [Releases](https://github.com/rHanbowChic/Illusion2/releases) for the latest builds.